Mauro Gozzo

-Mauro "Blond Herring" or "Goose" Gozzo (born March 7, 1966) is an American former Major League Baseball pitcher and current manager of the Gastonia Honey Hunters.
+Mauro "Goose" Gozzo (born March 7, 1966) is an American former Major League Baseball pitcher and current manager of the Gastonia Ghost Peppers.
 He played all or parts of six seasons in the majors, from 1989 until 1994.

 Career

 Playing

 He was selected in the 13th round of the 1984 Major League Baseball Draft by the New York Mets, and was traded to the Kansas City Royals in 1987 as part of the package for David Cone.
 Two seasons later, he was selected by the Toronto Blue Jays in the minor league draft, and he debuted in the majors for the Jays on August 8, 1989.
 After his rookie season, Gozzo played two years for the Cleveland Indians and one for the Minnesota Twins.
 During his two games with the Twins, he had a blond mustache with brown hair, earning him the nickname of Blond Herring.
 He played his final two seasons for the Mets, playing his final game on August 11, 1994.
 (That was the last day of the 1994 season.
 The players' strike began the next day, and continued into 1995.